Skip to main content

 1.3.1 When players are launched onto the stage

-Once GOR is established, game restarts are only allowed under limited conditions, as listed in Section 7.4 of the High School Competition Rulebook.
+Once GOR is established, game restarts will only be allowed under limited conditions as listed in Section 7.4 Game Restart of the league’s Competition Rulebook.

 1.4 Stoppage of Play